 Other common OKR problems

 There are other situations that thwart progress when setting OKRs.
-Our very own Coach Ryan lists these five as other high-level things to watch out for:
+What Matters’ Co-Founder and Coach Ryan lists these five as other high-level things to watch out for:

 - Not committing to the calendar, or setting concrete dates for finalizing and reviewing OKRS.